 North Haven is a beautiful town in New Haven County, Connecticut, with a rich history and plenty of activities to keep visitors busy.

-Located on the Connecticut River, North Haven has several parks and recreation areas perfect for spending time outdoors.
+North Haven has several parks and recreation areas perfect for spending time outdoors.

 The town is also home to several museums, including the North Haven Historical Society.